isomerpages/cris-corp/_cris-connect/Monthly Webinar Recap/Jun: Clinical Implementation Pilot: Implementing PPGx Testing in Singapore.md

 third_nav_title: Monthly Webinar Recap
 ---
 <h3>Recap key insights from June's CRIS Connect Webinar:</h3>
-<p>The webinar spotlighted the PRECISE-funded Pre-emptive Pharmacogenomics
+<p>The webinar spotlighted PRECISE's Pre-emptive Pharmacogenomics (PPGx)
-(PPGx) Clinical Implementation Pilot (CIP).
+Clinical Implementation Pilot (CIP).
 The PPGx CIP has demonstrated the feasibility of scaling pre-emptive PGx testing across seven institutions and more than 2,000 patients.</p>
 <p>By integrating structured test results into clinical decision support
 systems, the pilot study has enabled genotype-guided prescribing and real-world